andy-guttridge/tribehub_react/README.md

 These two buttons are visible in the screenshot above.
 The add contact button is only visible to the tribe admin, and opens a form to add a new contact.
 All members of the tribe can access the search contacts button, which opens a simple form to perform a text search on the contacts list.

-### Add contacts form
+### Add contact form
 *User story 30*

 The add contact form enables the tribe admin to add a new contact to the family's list.
 It includes the following fields:

-- Category - this describes the nature or purpose of the contact, and is used as the heading for each contact in the contacts list.
+- Category - describes the nature or purpose of the contact, and is used as the heading for each contact in the contacts list.
 This is the only compulsory field on the form.
 - Company - allows the tribe admin to record a company name, if relevant.
 - Title - allows the tribe admin to record the title of a named contact, if relevant.
 - First name - allows the tribe admin to record the first name of a named contact, if relevant.